Cage01/Cerberus/README.md

 # Cerberus

 **Setup Unreal Engine from source**
+- **[Follow these instructions](https://www.unrealengine.com/en-US/ue4-on-github)** to gain access to the Unreal Engine source code repository on GitHub
 - Install **[Git](https://git-scm.com/downloads)** and **[Git LFS](https://git-lfs.github.com/)**
 -   Install **[GitHub for Windows](https://windows.github.com/)** then **[fork and clone our repository](https://guides.github.com/activities/forking/)**.
 To use Git from the command line, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.